webOS-ports/org.webosports.app.browser/README.md

 22. Fix layout of address bar on TP.
 Anchoring seems off a bit sometimes.
 23. Add scroll bar and style it webOS-y.
 24. Clean up code and make separate QML files for components.
+25. Add additional share options, based on check to see if certain app is installed?

 ## Contributing